Wien Nordwestbahnhof: Subsequent use of the area

 In 2006, the ÖBB as landowner decided to gradually move the goods terminal from the Nordwestbahnhof area (after the Wien-Inzersdorf terminal to be completed by 2017).
 This is intended to facilitate a new use of the site in stages: according to the 2009 forecast, a new district will be created here in the period 2020–2025.
 The barrier Northwest Station, which now divides the 20th district into two parts, is to be removed.
 In recent years, there has been a large company garage in the north of the station area on Nordwestbahnstrasse, which is used by various companies such as ÖBB-Postbus or Verkehrsbetriebe Gschwindl as well as driving schools and the fire brigade.

 Until mid-2007, an urban planning model was initially developed.
 On the basis of this, an Architectural design competition was held in March 2008, in which the Swiss firm ernst niklaus fausch Architekten (referred to as ENF Architekten Zürich in 2009) won first prize.

 On a total of 44 hectares, apartments are planned for 12,000 people, workplaces for 5,000 people and a large park.
 The area will be divided into smaller areas for this purpose, which will be used by different developers.
 A tram line could run through the area on a street between Wallensteinstraße and Traisengasse, otherwise there are no continuous roads planned.
 In the autumn of 2017 it is expected that by 2030, approximately 800,000 m2 of gross floor area will be created.
 The first property sales to developers are planned for 2020/21.

-A re-use concept based on the High Line Park in New York was developed for the approach route of the former Nordwestbahnhof (northwest station), the siding of the Nordwestbahnhof to the Wiener Donauuferbahn (Nussdorf to Wiener Hafen) and the High Line Park in New York.
+A re-use concept based on the High Line Park in New York was developed for the approach route of the former Nordwestbahnhof (northwest station), the siding of the Nordwestbahnhof to the Donauuferbahn (Nussdorf to Wiener Hafen) and the High Line Park in New York.
 The almost 2 km long railway embankment would provide an uninterrupted pedestrian and bicycle connection to the Danube and would link the entire catchment area to the planned Nordwestbahnhof-Park and Augarten.